argentlabs/min-starknet/Readme.md

 - Go ahead to clone the repo, by running the command below on a terminal:

 `git clone git@github.com:Darlington02/min-starknet.git`

+**PS:** The codes in the main branch do not contain the most recent syntax changes due to incompatibility with scarb 0.4.
+You can check the new syntaxes by checking out to the `new_syntax` branch, but note that the `new_syntax` codes will not compile with Scarb and Protostar ATM.

 ## Description